Rigid elastic solids in relativity: Relativistic elasticity

 can be thought of as a time-dependent Riemannian metric on $S$, describing the local deformations of the medium along each worldline, that is, the deviations from the natural metric

 We can compute the (inverse) metric $h$ from

 which does not depend on the choice of $\bar{t}$.
 In other words, the metric $h$ is a quadratic function of the partial derivatives of the fields $\bar{x}^1, \bar{x}^2, \bar{x}^3$.
-An elastic Lagrangian density $\cL$ for these fields is obtained by assuming that $\cL = \cL(\bar{x}^i, h^{ij})$.
+An {\em elastic} Lagrangian density $\cL$ for these fields is one that depends on the derivatives of the fields only through $h^{ij}$, that is, $\cL = \cL(\bar{x}^i, h^{ij})$.
 The canonical energy-momentum tensor is

 and so in the coordinate system $(\bar{t},\bar{x}^1, \bar{x}^2, \bar{x}^3)$ we have

 that is, the Lagrangian density is just the rest energy density $\rho = T^{\bar{0}\bar{0}}$ measured by each particle in the medium.
 The choice of $\rho = \rho(\bar{x}^i, h^{ij})$ is called the {\em elastic law} of the continuous medium.